MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson04-Sensors-and-Actuators.md

 ### Exercise03
 **Tinkercad**
 - Replicate the same circuit you did in the first exercise, but this time also connect the HC-SR04 sensor.
 Without using ```<NewPing.h>``` library, make a program that turn on the motors, whenever there is an object closer than 50 cm.
+(Use breadboard for connecting HC-SR04 to Arduino).